jssql1234/docs-sqlpay/docs/integration/vision/group.md

 1. Swipe **Left** on the group card that you want to delete.
 Tap **Delete**.
 2. Confirm by tapping **Yes**.
+3. You can also delete a group when editing, on the top right **delete icon**.

 ## Apply Group